tinacms/tina.io/content/blog/tina-is-in-beta.md

 ## Vercel Integration

 We wanted to reduce the friction to almost zero when testing TinaCMS, so we worked on adding Vercel integration.
-This means if you sign up for an account, you can one click and deploy in minutes and start playing around with TinaCMS and Tina Cloud.
+This means if you sign up for an account, you can one click and deploy in minutes and start playing around with TinaCMS and Tina Cloud, using our Starter.

 ## Dashboard overhaul